merkys/covid-lt/doc/binding-evaluator.md

 * Polar solvation energy as calculated by APBS v3.4.1 [doi:10.1002/pro.3280].
   Solvation energy is defined as a difference between energies of solvated mutated and wild type complexes.
   For individual calculations mg-auto APBS mode solving linear Poisson-Boltzmann equation was used with 161 × 161 × 161 grid.
   Input complexes were converted to PQR format using PDB2PQR v3.5.2 [doi:10.1093/nar/gkm276].

 * Difference in potential energies as calculated by CHARMM v47b1 [doi:10.1002/jcc.21287] using GBorn subsystem and CHARMM36 forcefield.

 * Number of interacting residues between partners in wild type complex structure.
-  It is defined as the number of residues in the mutated chain which have at least one heavy atom of another chain in close vicinity (10 angstroms or less) from their heavy atoms.
+  It is defined as the number of residues in the mutated chain which have at least one heavy atom of another chain in close vicinity (10 Å or less) from their heavy atoms.

 To train and compare our approach to MutaBind2 [doi:10.1016/j.isci.2020.100939], we have taken all single forward mutation data from MutaBind2 data sheet [https://github.com/mutabind-group/MutaBindv2.0], Git commit 1654c87.
 To train our model we have taken the definition of each mutation (PDB ID, contacting partners in a complex, location of the mutation) as well as the associated ddG value (column named 'DDGexp').